aleph-zero-foundation/Proof-of-Concept/README.md

     `python aleph/log_analyzer/run_analyzer.py ALL log-dif [report-dir]`

 # License
-AlephZero Python implementation is released under an LGPL version 3 license.
+Aleph Python implementation is released under an LGPL version 3 license.
 See the `LICENSE.txt` for details.